Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-gyxMiVe8UMA.md

 ### Transcript

-> so now that we don't so now we don't have to use refiners to craft aluminium ingots, i'm going to refer that question to next week because i'm not sure if i how much we've talked about that
+> so now that we don't so now we don't have to use refiners to craft aluminium ingots, I'm going to refer that question to next week because I'm not sure if I how much we've talked about that